Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 Although dogs’ ancestors came from the wild, most of them have developed a taste for the comforts of living with people.
 So, if you leave your dog outside for long periods, make sure they have proper access to shade when it’s hot out and shelter when it’s cold.
 You should also make sure they have access to plenty of fresh water.

-How to Stop a Dog from Digging Under a Fence
+How to Stop a Dog From Digging Under a Fence

 You can’t blame a dog for wondering what else is out there in the neighborhood to discover, sniff and maybe even bark at.
 Digging under the fence and escaping is, of course, a serious concern, however.
 You can curtail this behavior by half-burying rocks and other obstacles along the edge of the fence to make digging more difficult.